UncleJo/igbot/README.md

   ```
   git clone https://github.com/UncleJo/igbot
   ```
-* import the file and have fun!
+* Import the file and have fun!
   ```
   from igbot import igbot
   ```